mlops-for-all/mlops-for-all.github.io/content/en/docs/appendix/metallb.md

 ### Preparation

 If you use kube-proxy in IPVS mode, you must enable strict ARP mode after Kubernetes v1.14.2.
 Kube-router basically activates strict ARP, so this function is not required when used as a service proxy.
-Before applying the strict ARP mode, check whether current mode is strict ARP mod or not.
+Before applying the strict ARP mode, check whether the current mode is a strict ARP mode or not.

 ```text
 # see what changes would be made, returns nonzero returncode if different